asankov/the-practice-of-programming/chapter-3/3.4-generating-output/README.md

 *Answer:* This change should make the program more memory efficient, because we would be storing every string just once.
 *TODO: add implementation*

+#### Exercise 3-3
+Remove the statements that place sentinel `NONWORD`s at the beginning and end of the data, and modify `generate` so it starts and stops properly without them.
+Make sure it produces correct output for input with 0, 1, 2, 3 and 4 words.
+Compare the implementation to the version using sentinels.

+*Answer:* *TODO: add answer and implementation*